Giveth/giveth-docs/whatisgiveth/whatisgiveth.md

 ---

-Giveth is a community focused on **Building the Future of Giving** using blockchain technology.
-Our intention is to support and reward the funding of public goods by creating open, transparent and free access to the revolutionary funding opportunities available within the Ethereum ecosystem.
+Giveth is building a culture of giving that rewards and empowers those who give.
+Beginning with a crypto donation platform on Ethereum, Giveth has created the "GIVbacks program" where donors to for-good projects are rewarded with GIV.
+The long-term vision is to continue this trajectory and use web3 technology to transform the funding and stewardship of public goods by helping for-good projects become DAOs with their own regenerative micro-economies."

 Check out our [Calendar](https://calendar.google.com/calendar/u/1?cid=Z2l2ZXRoZG90aW9AZ21haWwuY29t) and [Join Page](https://giveth.io/join) to get more involved.

 ## **Our Mission**
 **To build a culture of giving that rewards and empowers those who give - to projects, to society, and to the world.**